Natex-corporation/PlutusApp/readme.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.

 Don't forget to regularly update your API keys and check for any changes in the trading data.
+Also, keep an eye out for newly released [models](https://github.com/Natex-corporation/models) in our models repository, which you can use to improve your trading strategy.
 Happy trading! 📈💰